neuromore/Doc/neuromoreStudio/Visualizations.md

-#Visualizations & Games
+#Experiences for Neurofeedback

+Neuromore Studio offers you three ways to give users neuro- and bio-feedback:

+1. through the integrated experience window (e.g., controlling the volume or screen brightness of a video or an audio file)
+2. using one of our interactive games (e.g., controlling the speed of a car or the weather)
+3. through any application of your choice using the OSC interface (e.g., we provide a Unity plugin but you could also use Ableton or a write a script for a Raspberry Pi to control the lights in your home).

+Below we'll show you how to build experiences using the experience window, the built-in visualizations, and the Unity plugin.
+For more information about the OSC integration see the OSC section.

+## The experience window

+## Using Visualizations/ Games

-We believe that neurofeedback applications can be more than just adapting the screen brightness or the volume of the audio.
+In many neurofeedback applications you want to have more interaction that adapting the screen brightness or the volume of the audio.
-That's why we've added interactive experiences and games to neuromore Studio that you can access through the "Visualizations" pane in the top bar or through the eye icon in the _Session Control_ window.
+That's why we've added 4 games to neuromore Studio that you can access through the "Visualizations" pane in the top bar or through the eye icon in the _Session Control_ window.
 ![Visualizations](../neuromoreStudio/Images/Visualizations/visualizations.png)
 ![Visualizations](../neuromoreStudio/Images/Visualizations/session_control_vis.png)

 Every game has a set of controllable feedback parameters that can be controlled from your classifier using the _Custom Feedback_ node.
 You can see an example of controlling various parameters of your game For each existing visualization you can find the available feedback parameters below.
-Scroll down if you want to build your own experiences using Unity.
+Scroll down if you want to build your own games and experiences using Unity.

 ![Visualizations](../neuromoreStudio/Images/Visualizations/custom_feedback_osc.png)

-##Existing Visualizations
+###Existing Visualizations

-###Cartoon Town
+####Cartoon Town
 Drive a little car through a cartoon style town.
 The feedback will control the speed of the car while it automatically moves through the city.
 Ideal for kids.
 ![Cartoon Town](../neuromoreStudio/Images/Visualizations/cartoon_town.gif)
-###Infinite Tunnel
+####Infinite Tunnel
 Immmerse yourself into the infinite tunnel.
 Enable the space ship with smoke effects for more variation.
 Feedback changes color and camera speed.
 ![Infinite Tunnel](../neuromoreStudio/Images/Visualizations/infinite_tunnel.gif)

-###Forest Walk
+####Forest Walk
 ![Forest Walk](../neuromoreStudio/Images/Visualizations/forest_walk.gif)

 Enjoy the peace and connect to nature while you're slowly walking through the forest.

-###Tropical Island
+####Tropical Island
 ![Tropical Island](../neuromoreStudio/Images/Visualizations/tropical_island.gif)
 Master controlling the sky and sea.
 The tropical island visualization adapts the weather from a sunny beach to a tropical storm based on the feedback.
 Waves will push against the beach while palm trees fight against the wind.

-##Controllable feedback parameters
+###Controllable feedback parameters

 In the available visualizations you can control a variety of different parameters.
 Just add a _Custom Feedback_ node to your classifier, enable _Send OSC Messages_ and set the _OSC address_ to any of the values below.

-###Movement
+####Movement
 /movement-speed (for Cartoon Town, Infinite Tunnel & Forest Walk)

-###Environment
+####Environment
 /weather-sun

 /weather-rain